ksakmann/CarND-Semantic-Segmentation/README.md

 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

 ### Start
-##### Implement
-Implement the code in the `main.py` module indicated by the "TODO" comments.
-The comments indicated with "OPTIONAL" tag are not required to complete.
 ##### Run
 Run the following command to run the project:
 ```